Battery Laws in Arkansas

 Law enforcement.
 Offenders who purposely commit battery against an individual because they are a law enforcement officer face an additional six months to two years of incarceration.

 Child present.
-A person who commits battery in the presence of a child may be subject to an additional term of imprisonment of 1 to 10 years.
+A person who commits battery in the presence of a child may be subject to an additional term of imprisonment of one to 10 years.

 Talk to an Attorney

 Battery convictions can involve significant consequences, such as substantial fines and incarceration time.
 Having a violent crime on your criminal record can make it difficult to get a job or housing.
 It can also be used in future sentencing decisions.
-If you've been charged with battery, contact a local criminal defense attorney as soon as possible.
+If you've been charged with battery, contact a local criminal defense attorney.
 A qualified lawyer can explain the relevant law and discuss possible defenses unique to your situation.

 DEFEND YOUR RIGHTS